nrb5089/radar/docs/source/tutorials/lab1-BasicSPPython.rst

 Problem 1: Efficient Filtering
 --------------------------------

 The ``lfilter`` function applies the convolution in the time domain, which is colloquially known as linear filtering, but is actually inefficient compared to other methods.
 In this problem we set up a demonstration that you will fill in the blanks for FFT convolution.
 Both vectors being convolved must be zero padded to have the same length, the FFT of each vector is then multiplied together, and then we take the IFFT.
-Fill in the ``?`` below.
+Uncomment the line and fill in the ``?`` below.

 .. code-block:: python